zriyansh/signoz.io/blog/2023-05-06-pricing-comparison-signoz-vs-datadog.md

 date: 2023-05-06
 tags: [SigNoz, Product]
 authors: [ankit_anand]
 description: SigNoz can provide up to 7x more value for money versus Datadog.
-Find out how your engineering team can do more while saving money simultaneously....
+Datadog pricing is complex, and often unpredictable.
+With SigNoz, your engineering team can do more while saving money simultaneously...
 image: /img/blog/2023/05/signoz_pricing_comparison_cover-min.jpg
 hide_table_of_contents: false
 keywords: